Top tips for passing your Driving Test – At The First Attempt

 3. Practise, practise, and practise until you can drive without verbal or physical intervention from your instructor for the duration of a full driving lesson or a mock driving test.
 Don’t forget: it’s not practice that makes perfect: it’s practice – with a professional driving instructor – that makes perfect.

-- Nerves: If you start feeling shaky bag of nerves, breathe in, hold your breath, count up to 20 and out breathe out.
+- Nerves: If you start feeling a shaky bag of nerves, breathe in, hold your breath, count up to 20 and out breathe out.
 Repeat this exercise until you gain control of your nerves.
 Once the test starts, you’ll settle into your driving and your attention will be on the road rather than on your own feelings, and your nervousness should disappear.

 - Think confident: Talk yourself – silently! – through the test.
 Talk about hazards coming up and how you are going to deal with them.
 This really focuses your mind on how you should be driving in order to pass the test.